justicebangura/OurBank/README.md

 ## Task Mandate

-### Project Overview
-The following task mandate outlines the responsibilities for each team member involved in the OurBank project.
-The project is a simplified backend for a fintech neo bank with key features such as checking and savings accounts, crypto wallets, blockchain integration, and machine learning for portfolio recommendations.

-### Work Assignments

 #### Person 1: SQL Database and Data Model Design
 Responsible for setting up the SQL database and creating data models to ensure proper structure and relationships.